fidtech-dev/browser-mobile-checker/README.md

 Browser mobile checker
 ========

 Mobile checker for browsers.
-This library allows to detect android and ios mobile devices.
+This library allows you to detect browsers running on android and ios mobile devices.
-Also, this tool allows to identify if the mobile browser supports html media capture instructions.
+Also, this tool allows you to identify if the mobile browser supports html media capture instructions (also can be used as a good practical way to know if it's not a mobile device).

 How to install
 -------------------

 Install browser-mobile-checker through NPM:

 ```
 npm install @fidtech-sa/browser-mobile-checker
 ```